icefusion/icefusion/README.md

 </br>

-**Eduzz** - It`s a online courses company.
+**Eduzz** - It's a online courses company.
 This company have a great and complex system organism with many applications, apis, frontends interconnected processing each information.
 It`s not a microservices architecture but have a lot of applications one depending on the other.
 In this company I work with PHP (Laravel / Lumen / Codeigniter) and Nodejs for backend, Html, CSS, ReactJS and Redux for the frontend.
 In ths company I created a Bank Transfer Application(node service) (, Activity History Application (node service), Payment Appication (PHP Api) and help to keep the company backoffice, checkout and the customer backoffice working.